 Why are people looking for Observe alternatives?

+Many users have faced a learning curve with Observe.
 Observe’s proprietary query language, OPAL, enables advanced correlations but diverges from SQL or PromQL.
-Teams without analytics experience find dashboard creation slower during setup.
+Teams without analytics experience may find dashboard creation slower during setup.
 Though the platform offers Explorers and tutorials, engineers still report higher effort to build dashboards and alerts compared to visual or PromQL-based tools.

 Criteria for selecting Observe alternatives